jayfunc/BetterLyrics/README.md

   </details>

+## 📄 License

+This project is licensed under the GNU General Public License v3.0.
+See the [LICENSE](https://github.com/jayfunc/BetterLyrics/blob/dev/LICENSE) file for details.

 ## 💖 Many thanks to

 Some functions and code are referenced or modified from public repositories, including but not limited to the following open source projects/packages, tutorials, etc., and we would like to express our gratitude to them here.